Infineon/mtb-example-wlan-offloads/README.md

    - [Windows OS](https://www.elifulkerson.com/projects/arp-ping.php)
    - [macOS](https://macappstore.org/arping/)
    - On Linux, use the `sudo apt install arping` command.
 Most of the Ubuntu OS distributions have it natively available.
-4. Install a Python interpreter if you don't have one.
-This code example is tested using [Python 3.7.7](https://www.python.org/downloads/release/python-377/).
+4. Install the Python interpreter and add it to the top of the system path in environmental variables.
+This code example is tested with [Python v3.8.10](https://www.python.org/downloads/release/python-3810/).

 ## Using the code example